anwar907/convert-images-webp/CONTRIBUTING.md

-# Contributing to Convert-img
+# Contributing to Convert-images-webp

 We love your input!
-We want to make contributing to Convert-img as easy and transparent as possible.
+We want to make contributing to Convert-images-webp as easy and transparent as possible.

 ## We Develop with Github